suffolklibraries/sljekyll/_docs/yaml-data-and-online-picks-and-events.md

 - It starts with three dashes on a separate line ---
 - It ends with three dashes on a separate line ---

-The data itself takes the form of key value pairs separated by a colon, e.g.
+The data itself takes the form of key/value pairs separated by a colon, e.g.

-`title: "The man whose head expanded: A history of The Fall"` `author: Leon Paternoster`
+- `title: "The man whose head expanded: A history of The Fall"`
+- `author: Leon Paternoster`
-`start-time: 1530`
+- `start-time: 1530`
-`start-date: 2020-04-20`
+- `start-date: 2020-04-20`
-`days: Mon-Thu`
+- `days: Mon-Thu`

 Note the quotes in the first example.
 They’re used when something in the data might confuse the syntax.
 In this case the colon in `The man whose head expanded: A history of The Fall` would confuse the colon after `title`.